calini/ender-setup/README.md

 BLTouch is one of the most popular bed levelling sensors available, designed for Creality machines, you can easily install it on your machine and get it working as Marlin has support for it.

-TODO: Come back with more findings after testing it more intensively.

 ![bltouch](pics/bltouch.jpeg)

 ### Printable Upgrades